 Plan and Prepare

 This case study highlights the importance of careful planning and preparation when incorporating remote technologies into the patient care services offered by a medical practice.
 Providers who recommend products and services to their patients have a responsibility to apply due diligence in confirming that the device manufacturer is reputable, the device is safe, and the information it produces is accurate and reliable.
 Once a decision is made to use remote technology, the next steps should be to develop appropriate use guidelines that include preparing patients, managing device concerns/troubleshooting, tracking results, and following up with patients.

-For more information on remote patient monitoring, see our articles “Remote Patient Monitoring” and “Wearables Offer Wealth of Data During COVID-19, but Liability Risks Remain,” or contact the Department of Patient Safety and Risk Management at (800) 421-2368 or by email.
+For more information on remote patient monitoring, see our article “Remote Patient Monitoring” or contact the Department of Patient Safety and Risk Management at (800) 421-2368 or by email.